mibur1/psy111/book/introduction/1_Setup/1_Installation.md

 Version management with Miniforge/Conda.
 ```

-## Miniforge/Conda
+## Conda

-You can download and install Micromamba as described in the the [documentation](https://conda-forge.org/download/).
+You can download and install Conda trough Miniforge as described in the the [documentation](https://conda-forge.org/download/).

 **Linux/MacOS**